 How does conveyancing in Cardiff Bay differ for newly converted properties?

-Most buyers of new build residence in Cardiff Bay approach us having been asked by the housebuilder to sign contracts and commit to the purchase even before the residence is completed.
-This is because new home sellers in Cardiff Bay typically purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Cardiff Bay approach us having been asked by the seller to sign contracts and commit to the purchase even before the house is ready to move into.
+This is because house builders in Cardiff Bay tend to acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Cardiff Bay or who has acted in the same development.

 I am hoping to put an offer on a small detached house that appears to meet my requirements, at a great figure which is making it all the more appealing.
 I have just been informed that it's a leasehold as opposed to freehold.
 I would have thought that there are particular concerns buying a leasehold house in Cardiff Bay.
 Conveyancing advisers have not yet been instructed.
 Will they explain the issues?